-Pelosi Announces House Will Sue Trump To Stop His Border Emergency Declaration
+Nancy Pelosi Announces House Will Sue Trump To Stop His Border Emergency Declaration

 “The President’s action clearly violates the Appropriations Clause by stealing from appropriated funds, an action that was not authorized by constitutional or statutory authority,” Pelosi said.

 The lawsuit is another in a line of attempts to reel in Trump’s plan to build barriers along the border after Congress denied him the funds to do so.
 Previously, the House voted to pass a resolution to end the emergency declaration, and though 14 Republicans crossed the aisle to support their Democratic colleagues, they didn’t get the votes needed for a veto-proof majority.
-The president vetoed the resolution – the first time of his presidency that he has used the veto pen.
+The president vetoed the resolution — the first time during his presidency that he has used the veto pen.

 Having failed that, the House now turns to the judicial system to stop the emergency declaration.
 Just as the vote on the resolution, this move is not likely to sway Republicans.